Active ingredient

 ZYDOL SR may cause drowsiness, dizziness and blurred vision and therefore may impair your reactions.
 If you feel that your reactions are affected, do not drive a car or other vehicle, do not use electric tools or operate machinery.

-The medicine can affect your ability to drive as it may make you sleepy or dizzy.
+This medicine can affect your ability to drive.

 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
 This is because the tablets contain lactose.